dotswg/dots-architecture/draft-ietf-dots-architecture.md

   agents.
 QoS is an operational consideration only, not a functional part of the DOTS architecture.

-* The signal and data channels may be loosely coupled, and may not terminate on the same DOTS server.
+* The signal and data channels are loosely coupled, and may not terminate on the same DOTS server.